ishitadatta/Studee/README.md

 ### Online Forum
  1. Create a new post
  2. Categorise each post under a subject or create a new category for a post
+ 3. Map each category to an engagement score (0 Enagement Topic, Low Engagement Topic, Popular, High Engagement, Closed Topic)
- 3. Add tags to posts
+ 4. Add tags to posts
- 4. Comment on a post
+ 5. Comment on a post
- 5. Reply to a comment on a post
+ 6. Reply to a comment on a post
- 6. Show user type (teacher/student) for each post, comment, reply
+ 7. Show user type (teacher/student) for each post, comment, reply
- 7. Display user profile next to post/comment/reply
+ 8. Display user profile next to post/comment/reply
- 8. Increment engagement score for each user forum activity
+ 9. Increment engagement score for each user forum activity
- 9. Delete post and its trailing comments and replies by post owner
+ 10. Delete post and its trailing comments and replies by post owner
- 10. Delete comment and its trailing replies by comment owner
+ 11. Delete comment and its trailing replies by comment owner
- 11. Delete comment reply by its owner
+ 12. Delete comment reply by its owner

 ## Additional Features